B.2.f. Residential Life Policies

 Fire Safety Regulations

 Any violation of fire safety regulations will result in a fine.
-Students found responsible will have to pay the additional cost(s) of repair or replacement of damaged equipment or property.
+Students found responsible will have to pay the additional cost(s) of repair or replacement of damaged equipment or property including associated labor costs.
 Students will be subject to disciplinary actions as well.
+All Middlebury College property is subject to applicable state and federal regulations including but not limited to fire, life safety, plumbing and electrical.
+If conflicts between Residential policy and municipal, state, and federal regulations are discovered the more stringent shall apply.

 - Gaming tables, including but not limited to ping pong, foosball, and pool tables are prohibited in residential spaces unless provided by the college in designated residence hall lounges.

-- Tables, including sheets of plywood or other large boards (decorated or undecorated, set up or stored) and bars/counters, are never allowed in rooms, suites, or lounges of residential buildings.
+- Tables, including sheets of plywood or other large boards (decorated or undecorated, set up or stored), and folding tables are prohibited in residential spaces, including but not limited to residential rooms, suites, lounges, and exterior spaces.
 Tables and plywood found in unauthorized areas will be considered in violation of fire safety regulations and will be confiscated and disposed of by Middlebury officials, and fines will be assessed.
+Confiscated items may not be returned.

-- Nothing may be built or placed over or around a room radiator that will interfere with the free flow of air around the radiator or prevent easy access to service it.
+- Nothing may be built or placed over or around a room radiator that will interfere with the free flow of air or prevent easy access to service it.

 - String lights are prohibited, with the exception of LED lights in good working condition (no frayed or bare wires, cracked sockets, loose connections or damaged insulation).
 LED lights are acceptable ONLY if they are labeled with Underwriters Laboratory (UL) approval.
 Tags with this information are required to be on each string of lights.
 LED string lights may not be placed over doorways, on ceilings or wrapped around any sprinkler piping, furniture or other cloth items such as curtains or wall hangings.
-LED lights may not be attached with nails or staples.
+LED lights may not be attached with nails, staples, or directly adhered to walls.
 LED lights must be plugged directly into an outlet or surge protector and may not be strung together.
 If it cannot be verified that the lights are LED, the College has the right to remove them.

 - Smoking is prohibited in all campus buildings, including the small residential houses.
 This includes porches, balconies, decks, or within 25 feet of any part of the building structure.
 E-cigarette smoking is also prohibited in campus buildings.